-The paintings may be different to those shown in these photographs because we change the Exhibition twice a year - in November and April
+The paintings may be different to those shown in these photographs because we change the Exhibition twice a year - in November and April you aids to help you as you go round the Exhibition.

 As you go through the second door, to your left you will see one of our volunteers sitting behind the desk.
 This volunteer is known as 'the custodian'.
 This probably will not be the person in this photograph.